IllinoisLegalAidOnline/ilao-documentation/docs/source/content_style_guide.rst

 He/She/Them
 --------------
 Do not use he/she or he or she.
-Use gender neutral terms.
+Use gender neutral terms (they, their, them).

 **It is OK to use plural gender neutral pronouns for singular objects**, as in "The judge will make their decision.